Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Duration**: [Concentration](conditions.md#concentration), up to 1 minute
 Requires a noble title.
 You send insidious thoughts whispering through the minds of two creatures you can see within range.
-At the beginning of each creature’s turn, it must succeed on a WIS Save or become hostile to the other target and indifferent to all other creatures until the beginning of its next turn.
+At the beginning of each creature's turn, it must succeed on a WIS Save or become hostile to the other target and indifferent to all other creatures until the beginning of its next turn.
 If both targets succeed on their Save in a round, or if one of them is reduced to 0 Hit Points, the spell ends.
 - **Classes**: Bard, Sorcerer, Warlock
 *(Source: CS)*